Smoothed-particle hydrodynamics: Riemann solver technique

 Note that $\beta$ ensures that there is no dissipation when the fluid is under the action of an expansion wave, i.e. $U_L < U_R$, and that the parameter $\eta$, is used to modulate dissipation when the fluid is under the action of a compression wave, i.e. $U_L \geq U_R$.
 Numerical experiments found the $\eta = 3$ is generally effective.
 Also note that the dissipation introduced by the intermediate velocity is not limited.

-Incompressible approach

 Viscosity modelling

 In general, the description of hydrodynamic flows require a convenient treatment of diffusive processes to model the viscosity in the Navier–Stokes equations.
 It needs special consideration because it involves the Laplacian differential operator.
 Since the direct computation does not provide satisfactory results, several approaches to model the diffusion have been proposed.